WilliamTjonndal/IT3212/assignment4/Group 25.md

 </p>
 As seen in figure number "riktig nummer" the CNN classifies most of the categories correctly.
 Still it struggles with misclassifying glaciers as mountains, and distinguishing between street and buildings.
 We suspect this is because, as mentioned in our preprocessing section, these categories sometimes contain the same or very similar subjects and some labels are not always mutually exclusive categories (e.g. some mountain pictures contain glacier and vice-versa).
 As a result, some erroneous classifications are to be expected between these classes.

-### <a id="task-1-e"></a> Compare and Explain the results in terms of both the computation time and the performance of the classification algorithms.
+### <a id="task-1-e"></a> Compare and Explain the results in terms of both the computation time and the performance of the classification algorithms

 When comparing the different classification algorithms, both computation time and predictive performance showed clear differences between the CNN and the traditional machine learning models (Random Forest, XGBoost, and the stacking ensemble).

 For the basic and advanced models, we did not feed raw images directly.
 Instead, we first computed feature representations for each image.
 This feature extraction pipeline took roughly 30 minutes to run.
 On top of this, training the advanced models significantly exceeded the total training time of the CNN (23 minutes).
 The XGBoost took about 40 minutes to train and the stacking ensemble took about 1 hour.
 Random forest required 10 minutes to train, and SVM needed half an hour.

+#### Reasons For Differences In Model Computation Performance

 There are several plausable reasons for the differences in model computation time and performance.